dcsil/CSC491/presentations/production.md

 - Examples include Heroku, and most cloud providers
 - Provide the entire stack to host your app
-  - You choose which add-ons to use (like databases, redis, etc)
+  - You choose which add-ons to use (like databases, Redis, etc)
 - Most expensive
 - Least amount of work